In this lesson, you will learn how to use pivot tables in Excel.

-Inserting of Pivot Table begins from a ribbon.
+Inserting of the Pivot Table begins with a ribbon.
 Go to the Insert.
 Pivot Table is the first button on the left.
-Press it and select Pivot Table.
+Press it and select the Pivot Table.

 Another possibility is to use the keyboard shortcut ALT + N + V.

-To create pivot table you need to just choose the proper range of cells.
-In most cases Excel identifies the correct range so.
-After double checking click OK to get the empty pivot table in the newly created worksheet.
+To create a pivot table, you just need to choose the proper range of cells.
+In most cases, Excel identifies the correct range automatically.
+After double-checking, click OK to get the empty pivot table on the newly created worksheet.

 Populate Pivot Table With Data

-If you are doing this for the first time it might be a good opportunity to play a bit.
+If you are doing this for the first time, it might be a good opportunity to practice a bit.
 Try to drag your columns and drop them in the areas.
 See what happens and how your pivot table changes.

-As you can notice and this point there are endless possibilities to create different tables based on the same data set.
+As you can notice to this point, there are endless possibilities to create different tables based on the same data set.
 The only limitation is your imagination.

 There are common rules which you may follow when creating the real pivot table:

-- Filters: this is where you can put the column which will be the filter of your table.
-It may be a person, date, region etc. After enabling the filter you will filter the table just for this person/date/region.
+- Filters: This is where you can put the column that will be the filter on your table.
+It may be a person, a date, a region etc. After enabling the filter, you will filter the table just for this person/date/region.

-- Rows: you shouldn't have problems with this one.
+- Rows: You shouldn't have problems with this one.
 This is the core of the table.
-Just put the column for which you want to build the table.
-You would like the check the sales for regions you put regions, number of orders for states you put states, average revenue for salesman you put salesman and so on.
+Just put in the column for which you want to build the table.
+You would like to check the sales for regions you put in regions, number of orders for states you put in states, the average revenue for the salesman you put in the salesman and so on.

-- Columns: if Rows is for WHAT to check then Columns will be for WHERE to check.
-Report for regions sales of products – you put products to Columns
+- Columns: If Rows are for WHAT to check, then Columns will be for WHERE to check.
+Report for regional sales of products – you put products in Columns.

-- Values: in most cases you will use it for sales or numbers of something (orders, measurments etc.).
+- Values: In most cases, you will use it for sales or numbers of something (orders, measurements, etc.).

-The more you will try this the more confidence you will get.
+The more you try this, the more confidence you will get.

-Please notice that you can put two different columns to the same area.
-Pivot table will expand a lot but report will be more detailed as well.
+Please note that you can put two different columns in the same area.
+The pivot table will expand a lot, but reports will be more detailed as well.

 You may notice that Excel calculated many useful numbers here.
 You can see sales of every particular product for customers.
 Rows and columns are also summed up.

 There is a basic pivot table.
-You may build bigger ones.
+You could build bigger ones.

-After adding additional categories of products the pivot becomes more detailed but more difficult to read.
+After adding additional categories of products, the pivot becomes more detailed but also more difficult to read.